 Today, the mission of the Commonwealth Fund is to promote a high-performing, equitable health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including people of color, people with low income, and those who are uninsured.

 The Fund carries out this mandate by supporting independent research on health care issues and making grants to improve health care practice and policy.
 An international program in health policy is designed to stimulate innovative policies and practices in the United States and other industrialized countries.

 Commitment to Equity, Diversity, and Inclusion

 The Commonwealth Fund has made a commitment to become an antiracist organization.
-That commitment extends not only to our research agenda, our grantmaking, and our communications, but also to all aspects of our internal operations — from staffing and hiring practices to the management of our endowment.
+That commitment extends not only to our research agenda, our grantmaking, and our communications, but also to all aspects of our internal operations and interactions — from our endowment management and hiring practices to the ways in which staff members relate to one another.
 Click to learn more.

 Commonwealth Fund Commission on a National Public Health System

-The Commonwealth Fund Commission on a National Public Health System seeks to articulate a vision for how U.S. federal authority, resources, and leadership can join to create a national public health infrastructure, one that improves health and equity every day and enhances the nation’s preparedness for future crises.
+The Commonwealth Fund Commission on a National Public Health System was established in 2022 to articulate a vision for a truly national public health system, one with the capacity to protect America’s health, reduce inequities, and better prepare the nation to address major health problems and future crises.
 Click to learn more.